ShivamXD6/Optimize-Windows/README.md

 ### Add More Features Script

- - Adds some more features into Shivaay Folder.
+ - Expands the Shivaay Folder with additional tweaks or customization options.
- - Ideal for more Customization and Tweaking System.
+ - Perfect for enhancing personalization and system performance.

+### Update Script

+ - Fetches and applies the latest updates from the Optimize-Windows repository.
+ - Keeps your system configurations and tweaks up to date effortlessly.

 ## 🚀 Features
-### 1. **🚀 While Installation of Windows***
+### 1. **🚀 While Installation of Windows**
 - 🚧 Bypass Windows 11 Requirements
 - 🌐 Support for Local Account During Setup
 - 🗂️ Show All Available Windows Editions